This post is created in collaboration with Gugu Guru

 One of the questions I get asked all the time is “What books should I buy to start out my child’s library.”

-Of course, that’s super personal because everyone has different tastes in books and different, but I definitely have ones that I think are great choices across the board.
+Of course, that’s super personal because everyone has different tastes in books and different, but I definitely have ones that I think are must have baby books across the board.

-These have all been huge hits with my girls and ones that we have read hundreds, if not thousands, of times over the past almost seven years.
+These baby books have all been huge hits with my girls and ones that we have read hundreds, if not thousands, of times over the past almost seven years.
 And many of them are ones I remember from my own childhood, so they’re definitely standing the test of time.